AuthMe/AuthMeReloaded/docs/config.md

     mySQLHost: '127.0.0.1'
     # Database port
     mySQLPort: '3306'
-    # Username about Database Connection Infos
+    # Connect to MySQL database over SSL
+    mySQLUseSSL: true
+    # Username to connect to the MySQL database
     mySQLUsername: 'authme'
-    # Password about Database Connection Infos
+    # Password to connect to the MySQL database
     mySQLPassword: '12345'
     # Database Name, use with converters or as SQLITE database name
     mySQLDatabase: 'authme'